Monday, October 17, 2011

 8. 1974: Oakland Athletics vs. Los Angeles Dodgers.
 Charlie Finley vs. Walter O'Malley.

 7. 1986: Boston Red Sox vs. New York Mets.
 Ha!
 You were expecting me to make this one Number 1, weren't you?

 6. 1990: Oakland Athletics vs. Cincinnati Reds.
 Steroids vs. Nazi bitch Marge Schott.
 Sorry, Lou Piniella and Paul O'Neill (and many of your teammates), you deserved it, but she didn't.

 5. 1965: Minnesota Twins vs. Los Angeles Dodgers.
 Calvin Griffith, who shouldn't have gotten to experience success so soon after moving from increasingly-black Washington to Minnesota "when we found out you only had 15,000 blacks here"; vs. Walter O'Malley.

 4. 1988: Oakland Athletics vs. Los Angeles Dodgers.
 Steroids vs. the O'Malley family.

 3. 2011: Texas Rangers vs. St. Louis Cardinals.
+The one we just got.
 Texas alone makes this one a contender, but the Rangers were once owned by George W. Bush, who sold the team to Tom Hicks, one of his big donors, who also nearly bankrupted the venerable soccer team Liverpool Football Club.
 And Cardinal owner Bill DeWitt is also a big conservative donor.